-Scanning, manipulation, refinement, and compositing of photographic images in the computer.
+Scanning, manipulation, refinement, and compositing of photographic images on the computer.
 Lab, studio.
 Fee.
 Prerequisite: ART 204.

-Digital Art.
+Topics may include the following: Digital Art.
 (3)

 ART 401 Nonsilver Photography.
 (3)

 Recognition of the inherent characteristics of nonsilver processes and their use in communicating ideas.
 6 hours a week.
 May be repeated for credit.
 Fee.
 Prerequisite: ART 304 or instructor approval.